Russia rejects coronavirus vaccine hacking allegations; mask-wearing now mandatory in Quebec | CBC News

 The surge of infections means that millions of American children are unlikely to return to classrooms full time in the fall.

-South Africa now trails the U.S., Brazil, India — all far more populous countries — in the number of infections, surpassing Peru, after health authorities announced 13,285 new cases.
+South Africa now trails the U.S., Brazil and India — all far more populous countries — in the number of infections, surpassing Peru, after health authorities announced 13,285 new cases.

 South Africa's new coronavirus epicentre, Gauteng province, hosts the cities of Johannesburg and Pretoria and one-quarter of the country's population of 57 million, with many poor people living in crowded conditions in the middle of a frosty Southern Hemisphere winter.

-China's capital Beijing will lower the emergency response level of the coronavirus outbreak to Level III from level II, an official from the municipal government told a press briefing on Sunday.
-The city issued the second level response on June 16 after several infections of the new coronavirus were found to be linked to a major wholesale food market.
+China's capital Beijing will lower the emergency response level of the coronavirus outbreak to Level III from Level II, an official from the municipal government told a press briefing on Sunday.
+The city issued the second-level response on June 16 after several infections of the novel coronavirus were found to be linked to a major wholesale food market.

 In Australia, after a one-day respite, COVID-19 cases in the state of Victoria rose again, prompting a move to make masks mandatory in metropolitan Melbourne and the nearby shire of Mitchell.
 Health officials on Sunday recorded 363 new cases in the past 24 hours.
 Two men and a woman in their 90s died, taking the national death toll from COVID-19 to 122.